Our Top Tips to owning your dream home in Nigeria—— December 22, 2021

 In other words – ‘look before you leap‘.
 This is another critical step in purchasing a home that many people ignore but that is really very important.
 This preliminary research should cover several facets as follows;

-- Endeavour to get an overall sense of the direction of property values in the locality you plan to invest in over the previous one, two years or more.
+- Whether you are interested in buying a property in Lagos or any other area in Nigeria, endeavour to get an overall sense of the direction of property values in the locality you plan to invest in over the previous one, two years or more.

 - Obtain adequate insight into prevailing rental prices, and ease of letting in the locality of interest if you are thinking of buying for Investment.